 Learn more about the signs of fabricated or induced illness.

-A large number of mothers involved in FII have borderline personality disorders characterised by emotional instability, impulsiveness and disturbed thinking.
+A large number of parents or carers involved in FII have borderline personality disorders characterised by emotional instability, impulsiveness and disturbed thinking.

-Some mothers involved in FII have so-called "somatoform disorders", where they experience multiple, recurrent physical symptoms.
-A proportion of these mothers also have Munchausen's syndrome.
+Some parents or carers involved in FII have so-called "somatoform disorders", where they experience multiple, recurrent physical symptoms.
+A proportion of these parents or carers also have Munchausen's syndrome.

 There have also been several reported cases where illness was fabricated or induced for financial reasons.
 For example, to claim disability benefits.